LiorKogan/V1/README.md

 Implementations may support one or more of the above.

+V1 introduces the concept of _calculated properties_ - non-inherent properties of graph-entities, graph-relationships, and subgraphs, defined as part of a pattern.
+Each calculated property's evaluation result can be part of the reported query results, extending V1 capabilities beyond 'simple' pattern matching.
+For example, _The average number of horse ownerships per person_ - a calculated property of the set of all graph-entities of type _Person_ can be defined as part of a pattern.
+See Q356).

 Pattern languages differ in many aspects, including:

 * _Genericity_ - [general-purpose](https://en.wikipedia.org/wiki/General-purpose_language) (e.g., schema-driven) vs. [domain-specific](https://en.wikipedia.org/wiki/Domain-specific_language)